rmburns12/682_Final/README.md

 The method for calculating the number of gun shots per 10,000 was much the same, minus the filter step. ***[I realized too late that I didn't filter for only the gun shots detected in 2017, that was my bad.
 By the time I caught it on May 11 I felt it was too late for me to realistically be able to alter my code without jeopardizing the project as a whole to filter for only gun shots in 2017.
-I apologize and I understand that you will need to count off.]*** I counted the number of gun shots in each polygon using the "Count Points in
+I apologize and I understand that you will need to count off.
+However I think this may actually benefit my analysis, which I discuss in the "Limitations" section.]*** I counted the number of gun shots in each polygon using the "Count Points in
 Polygon" function and then used the "Advanced Python Field Calculator" to calculate the number of gun shots divided by ward population divided by 10,000.